 How to add social proof without slowing your store

-Add UGC and reviews without the speed tax: lazy-load, right-size media, keep scripts non-blocking, and reserve layout space.
-A slow widget erases the lift it was bought for.
+Add UGC and reviews without the speed tax: lazy-load, right-size media, keep scripts non-blocking, reserve layout space.
+A slow widget erases its own lift.

 Most social-proof widgets ship slow by default.
 The one on this brand's PDP added 1.4 seconds to LCP and dropped Core Web Vitals into the red.
 The remediation below keeps every bit of the social proof and gives the 1.4 seconds back, by doing the one thing the vendor never puts on the pitch deck.